Today you made a decision that could change the face of the planet. You decided what to wear.

 Our clothing is an expression of individuality.
 We use it to make ourselves unique as well as provide comfort and protection.
 But the environmental cost of our clothes is adding up.

-The industry’s environmental footprint is immense.
-It extends beyond the use of raw materials.
-Combined, the global apparel and footwear industries account for an estimated 8 percent of the world´s greenhouse gas emissions.
+The industry’s environmental footprint extends from raw material production or extraction, all the way to manufacturing, distribution, use, and end of life.
+Combined, the global apparel and footwear industries account for an estimated 2 to 8 per cent of the world´s greenhouse gas emissions.

-Even just washing our clothes releases plastic microfibres and other pollutants into the environment, contaminating our oceans and drinking water.
-Around 20 per cent of global industrial water pollution is from dyeing and textile treatment.
+Even just washing our clothes releases plastic microfibres and other pollutants into the environment, contaminating our oceans – textiles account for 9 per cent of annual microplastics added to the ocean – as well as our drinking water and therefore our bodies.

 UN Environment’s Llorenç Milà i Canals, Head of the Life Cycle Initiative, said fashion presents a massive opportunity to create a cleaner future.

-But steps must be taken to involve everyone involved in the value chain to address environmental hotspots; define and take bold action on them.
+But steps must be taken to involve everyone involved in the value chain to address areas of environmental concern and take bold action on them.

 “All actors must play their part in redefining the way value is generated and kept within the apparel sector, moving away from disposable apparel to a sector that generates and sustains value for society without polluting the environment,” he said.

 This waste costs money and the value of natural resources.
-Of the total fibre input used for clothing, 87 per cent is incinerated or sent to landfill.
-Overall, one garbage truck of textiles is landfilled or incinerated every second.
+Of the total fibre input used for clothing, less than 1 per cent is recycled into new clothing.
+Overall, the equivalent of a garbage truck of textiles is landfilled or incinerated every second.

-In the meantime, developing countries—with a nascent textile industry —have an opportunity to build circular models into production from the start.
+In the meantime, developing countries with nascent textile industries have an opportunity to build circular models into production from the start.
 They can set the bar high for the rest of the world to follow suit.

 Ultimately, the key to a sustainable future lies in radically rethinking the way we consume and use clothing, and disrupting current business models.
 That means buying less.
 And it means putting pressure on our fashion industry to design a more responsible product.